1. Common understanding

 We have 2 meals a day, breakfast at 07.00 a.m. and lunch at 11.30 a.m.

-If you are a layperson, you might keep some of thelunch meal for your dinner at 06.00 p.m..
-Coffee, tea and soya milk are provided at the dining hall.
+If you are a layperson, you may keep some of the lunch meal for your dinner at 06.00 p.m..
+Coffee, tea and soy milk are provided in the dining hall.

 Going for Alms round

-At least 3 Sangha members go out for alms round on Sunday and Wan Pra (Buddhist day).
+At least 3 Sangha members go out for alms round on Sundays and on the Wan Pra (Buddhist days according to the moon).
 They start out as early as 06.00 a.m. and as visitors you may like to follow them.
 The walk lasts approx. one hour.

 Library